 Funding resources for art in Boston

 There are several resources for artists looking for funding.
 The Boston Cultural Council awards grants each year for art projects throughout the City.
-There are three main types of grants.
 We created a page with more information about these grants.

 There are also funds for people who want to create art to enhance the City’s public spaces.
 We fund artists who have ideas for permanent or temporary public art projects: